transparency-dev/witness-network/docs/proposal.md

 ## Why mailing list as registration forum?

 Because the large majority of participants are likely okay sending email.
+This does not mean the maintainers can't process requests in other adhoc ways too.

 ## Which repository / website should host this network?

-To be discussed, let's first agree on what we want to maintain and why.
+Not part of this (technical) proposal.

 ## Something else?